Cisco AMP Threat Grid – Cloud and Cisco Umbrella Integration Overview

-- Click a policy in the table to expand it and scroll to Integrations to locate the Cisco Amp Threat setting.
+- Click a security setting in the table to expand it and scroll to Integrations to locate the Cisco AMP Threat Grid setting.

 Once you're ready to have these domains blocked for clients managed by Umbrella, simply change the security setting on an existing policy, or create a new policy that sits above your default policy to ensure it is enforced first.

 - Navigate toPolicies > Policy Components > Security Settings and under Integrations, check Cisco Amp Threat Grid and click Save.

 Next, in the Policy wizard, add a security setting to the policy you're editing:

 - Navigate to Policies > Management > All Policies.

 - Expand a policy and under Security Setting Applied click Edit .

 - In the Security Settings pull-down, select a security setting that includes the Cisco Amp Threat Grid setting.